Summary

 ROWS($B$5:B5)

-As the formula is copied down the table, the range expands and the number or rows increases, with supplies an incrementing value.
+As the formula is copied down the table, the range expands, and the number of rows increases, which creates an incrementing number.

 Sort numbers in descending order